 Learn how to easily invest in GenusPlus shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-GenusPlus Group Limited is an engineering & construction business based in Australia.
-GenusPlus shares (GNP) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+GenusPlus is an engineering & construction business based in Australia.
+GenusPlus shares (GNP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 GenusPlus has a trailing 12-month revenue of around $396.7 million.
 If you're looking to buy shares, check out the steps below.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until GenusPlus reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

-- Check in on your investment.
+- Check on your investment.
 Congratulations, you own a part of GenusPlus.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

 GenusPlus shares at a glance

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.